Cyril-Xd/ReMod.Core-Quest/README.md

 ## DISCLAIMER!
 THIS IS NOT A MOD.
 THIS IS JUST A DEPENDENCY FOR MODS!

 ## Description
-This library powers both my private VRChat mod and the public version of it.
-Its main use is to create UI elements for VRChat in an easy way without all the work behind it.
+This is a library capable of powering mods for the quest version of VRC.
+It will be used to power my own private and public mods, as well as an upcoming recreation of ReMod CE for quest

 ## Usage
 If you don't intend to modify the project your best bet is to either download the latest release from [here](https://github.com/RequiDev/ReMod.Core/releases/latest) or [here](https://github.com/RequiDev/ReModCE/releases/latest).
 Both this project and ReModCE will have an automatically built version in their releases.